MoH-Malaysia/covid19-public/CONTRIB.md

 + [[Github Repo]](https://github.com/chengkangzai/chengkangzai.com)[[Covid-19 Dashboard]](https://www.chengkangzai.com/pandemic) _Covid-19 Doashboard in Malaysia_ is a dashboard to monitor the COVID-19 situation, Health Care Situation and Vaccination status in Malaysia using Laravel.
 By [chengkangzai](https://github.com/chengkangzai/)

 + [[GitHub Repo]](https://github.com/weareblahs/covidcases) / [[Live site]](https://weareblahs.github.io/covidcases) / [[Twitter bot]](https://twitter.com/MYCovidCasesBot) _"How Many COVID-19 Cases are in Malaysia today?"_ is a TL;DR page that shows the cases (both state-level and national, cases / deaths / state can be selected through buttons on the page), and nothing else.
 Cases updates every hour, Twitter bot updates everyday at 10am through bash / Python scripts.
 Special thanks to [samleong123](https://github.com/samleong123) for hosting JSON API mirror of the MoH repository.
 By [weareblahs](https://github.com/weareblahs)

++ [[Journal Article]](https://dx.doi.org/10.3390/tropicalmed8020072) - A peer-reviewed journal article based on the daily COVID-19 case count and MySejahtera check-in count dataset.
+Title: **Analyzing the Trends of COVID-19 and Human Activity Intensity in Malaysia**, written by [Benny Chin](https://wcchin.github.io) and a friend.

 ---

 # Data Requests